AVD Windows Multi-Session Intune Hybrid Azure AD Support

 Access Work or School Option Missing?

-I can’t find the Access Work or School option in Multi-session Windows 10 1903 version (Windows 10 Enterprise for Virtual Desktops Operating System).
+I can’t find the Access Work or School option in the Multi-session Windows 10 1903 version (Windows 10 Enterprise for Virtual Desktops Operating System).
 K, This is by design!

 I think that makes more sense in a multi-session user scenario.